World Chefs: Guarnaschelli blends tips, tales in first book

-NEW YORK (Reuters) - American celebrity chef Alexandra “Alex” Guarnaschelli shares cooking tips and her childhood food memories as the daughter of a cookbook editor in her first book, “Old-School Comfort Food: The Way I Learned to Cook.”
+NEW YORK, July 30 (Reuters) - American celebrity chef Alexandra “Alex” Guarnaschelli shares cooking tips and her childhood food memories as the daughter of a cookbook editor in her first book, “Old-School Comfort Food: The Way I Learned to Cook.”

 A classically trained chef and co-owner of Butter and The Darby restaurants in New York City, Guarnaschelli has competed, hosted and served as a judge on numerous U.S. television cooking shows including “Chopped” and “Iron Chef America.”